mokhtarivahid/safe-planner/README.md

-# ppddl-planner -- a Probabilistic Planner by Compilation into Classical Planners
+# pyppddl-planner -- a Probabilistic Planner by Compilation into Classical Planners

 A probabilistic planner to solve PPDDL problems by compilation into classical planning (in Python3).
 The planner can employ any off-the-shelf classical planner for problem solving,